sahil-gpm/-FlappyBirdPython-FlappyBirdPython/README.md

-# Snakes game in Python
+# Flappy Bird in Python

 The classic flappy bird game where a little bird is trying to survive by dodging two pipes🎮